jaegertracing/jaeger-kubernetes/README.md

 If you want to run the job only once and immediately then remove scheduled flag.

-## Docker Versions
+## Deploying Docker Tags
-The jaeger project automatically creates new docker images with versions that mirror the release number.
+The Jaeger project automatically creates new Docker images with tags that mirror the release number.
 Feel free to pick the latest release.
-> A general k8 tip; it's recommended that you do not use `:latest` in production but rather pin the latest version.
+> A general tip for deploying docker images (i.e. on kubernetes): it's recommended that you do not use the tag `:latest` in production but rather pin the latest version.
+See the [kubernetes best practices](https://kubernetes.io/docs/concepts/configuration/overview/#container-images) for more details.

 ## Helm support
 A curated [Chart for Kubernetes Helm](https://github.com/kubernetes/charts/tree/master/incubator/jaeger) that adds all components required to run Jaeger.